In the Xena Exchange terminal, you can:

 We have developed a position-tracking feature to provide traders with real-time information about their trading performance.

 Whenever you purchase or deposit cryptocurrency to your account at Xena Exchange, we remember the price of that currency.
-As the price grows or falls over time, we calculate your floating profit or loss and display it in the trading terminal or on the investments page.
+As the price grows or falls over time, we calculate your floating profit or loss and display it in the trading terminal or on the balance page.

 Unrealized PL (profit and loss) is calculated as the difference between the opening price of the position and the current market price, multiplied by the volume (quantity) of the position.
 It shows your approximate gain or loss if you were to close the position (sell all the respective currency) at the current market price.